RocketCommunicationsInc/astro-uxds/_content/patterns/data-visualization.md

 #### Donut Chart

 ![Donut Chart](/img/design-guidelines/data-viz-donut.png)
 Similar to a pie chart – but the center can be useful for additional information about the data (e.g. total).
-Example: [GRM Sample app](https://grm-dashboard.astrouxds.com/) - equipment tab

 :::